Is Georgia an At-Fault State When It Comes to a Car Accident?

 Let’s say that you have to file a claim with your insurance company.
 Once your claim is paid, your insurance carrier must pursue the defendant’s insurance carrier for reimbursement.
 This takes a lot of time and can be an administrative nightmare.

-Living in an At-Fault State Can Impact Your Car Accident Lawsuit
+Living In An At-Fault State Can Impact Your Car Accident Lawsuit

 One of the benefits of living in an at-fault state is that the person who causes an accident is held accountable.
 Of course, your Buford car accident lawyer must prove the other driver was at fault.

-If the Other Driver Caused the Crash, Your Buford Accident Attorney Must File a Claim With Their Insurance Carrier
+If The Other Driver Caused The Crash, Your Buford Accident Attorney Must File A Claim With Their Insurance Carrier

 Along with your claim, your Buford accident attorney must submit the necessary documentation to prove that the other driver was at fault.
 This can include some or all of the following: